MicrosoftDocs/machine-learning-server-docs/microsoft-r/resources-opting-out.md

 ## How to opt out (Python)

-The revoscalepy package providing `rx-privacy-control` is installed when you add Python support to Machine Learning Server 9.2.1 for Hadoop:
+The revoscalepy package providing `rx-privacy-control` is installed when you add Python support to Machine Learning Server:

 1. Log on as root: `sudo su`
 2. Start a Python session: `mlserver-python`